 The Turtle is a flagship species for the conservation of the marine environment and is protected throughout most of the world.
 All seven species of marine turtles found globally are listed as vulnerable to extinction, endangered or critically endangered.
 The Hawksbill turtle, native to the Middle East, is listed as critically endangered with only an estimated 8,000 nesting females left worldwide.
-Without human intervention, the Hawksbill turtle will almost certainly become extinct within our lifetime.
 On a global scale the greatest threat to marine turtles are all caused by man.

 The large enclosure at the Mina A’Salam allows the team to monitor the final stages of rehabilitation before the turtles are released back into UAE territorial waters.